spanner/rbclipper/README.md

 library.
 Because Clipper is not readily packaged, and is so beautifully self-contained, I've included the two required files in the package.

-This release contains version 4.6.3 of Clipper.
+This release contains version 5.0.1 of Clipper.

 * [Clipper Homepage](http://angusj.com/delphi/clipper.php)
 * [rbclipper](http://github.com/mieko/rbclipper)

 To install:

-    gem install clipper
+    gem install ruby_clipper

 Build locally: